Randy Orton To Be Highest Paid WWE Wrestler With New Contract

 MORE: John Cena Has Already Signed Contract Extension With WWE

-Orton announced that he signed a new five-year deal during the Bash in Berlin PLE in August, and with the new agreement, he's set to become the first WWE performer to earn over $100 million in payroll.
+Orton announced that he signed a new five-year deal during the Bash in Berlin PLE in August, and with the potential new agreement, he'd be set to become the first WWE performer to earn over $100 million in payroll.

 The Legend Killer has been a WWE main event star for over two decades.
 His status as a top-five pro wrestling performer today is built on dedication to his craft and an unparalleled connection with fans young and old.

-The Viper's new contract reportedly includes a $4 million guarantee per year until 2029.
+The Viper's new contract is rumored to include a $4 million guarantee per year until 2029.
 That, coupled with bonuses that will likely range upwards of $1 million per year, will push Orton over the epic $100 million mark.
+The reported details of the contract were discussed on a recent edition of the Dirty Sheets podcast, but take it with a grain of salt.

 It's important to note that this record is simply for WWE payroll, and doesn't include things like sponsorship deals, merchandise sales, film roles, and other contractual caveats that The Rock, Hulk Hogan, and John Cena, among others, have enjoyed in the past.